write-the-docs-quorum/quorum-meetups/README.md

 - (Optional): It could help to have 1-2 core team members who can assist in coordinating the Zoom calls and communicating with meetup organizers.

 For more information and tips for organizing a successful meetup when it's your turn, see [Organizing a meetup](meetup-organizing.md).

+If you need to act as the Zoom coordinator for the event, see the [Zoom coordinator guide](zoom-coordinator-guide).

 ## How to participate in Quorum